 The Spruce / Almar Creative

 Water deeply and apply 1 to 2 inches of mulch over the root zone of the rose around its base.
-Water new roses every other day, especially in dry weather, to get your rose plant established.
-You will know the rose has acclimated when it starts to send out new growth.
+Water new roses every other day, especially in dry weather, to establish the plant.
+You will know the rose has acclimated when it starts sending out new growth.

 The Spruce / Almar Creative